co-codr/aws-cloud-practictioner-study-notes-2023/module-2.md

   * Data warehousing.
   * High-frequency online transaction processing.
 * **HPC Optimized**: High performance computing (HPC) instances are ideal for applications that benefit from high-performance processors such as large, complex simulations and deep learning workloads.

+#### EC2 Pricing

+* **On-Demand**
+   * Are ideal for short-term, irregular workloads that cannot be interrupted.
+   * The instance runs continuously until you stop them, and you pay for only the compute time you use.
+   * No longer-term commitments or upfront payments are needed.
+   * You can increase or decrease your compute capacity depending on the demands of your application and only pay the specified per hourly rates for the instance you use.
+* **Savings Plans**
+   * Enable you to reduce your compute costs by committing to a consistent amount of compute usage for a 1-year or 3-year term.
+This term commitment results in savings of up to 72% over On-Demand costs.
+   * Any usage up to the commitment is charged at the discounted Saving Plan rate.
+   * Any usage beyond the commitment is charged at regular On-Demand rates.
+   * They apply to Fargate, Lambda and EC2.
+* **Spot Instances**: Are ideal for workloads with flexible start and end times, or that can withstand interruptions.
+Spot instances use unused Amazon EC2 computing capacity and offer you cost savings at up to 90% off of On-Demand prices.
+* **Dedicated Hosts**: Are physical servers with Amazon EC2 instances capacity that is fully dedicated to your use.
+You can use your existing oer-socket, per-core, or per-VM software licenses to help maintain license compliance.
+Dedicated Hosts are the most expensive.
+* **Reserved Instances (RI)**
+   * Are billed discounts <ins>applied to the use of On-Demand instances</ins> in your account.
+   * Can apply to usage across all Availability Zones in an AWS region, or can provide a capacity reservation when assigned to a specific Availability Zone.
+   * At the end of the reserved instance term, you can continue using the Amazon EC2 instance without interruption.
+However, you are charged On-Demand rates until you either terminate the instance or purchase a new reserved instance that matches the instance attributes (type, region, platform).
+   * You can purchase **Standard RIs** and **Convertible RIs** for a 1-year or 3-year term, and **Scheduled RIs** for a 1-year term.

+##### Amazon EC2 RI instance types
+   * **Standard RIs**: These provide the most significant discount (up to 72% off On-Demand) and are best suited for steady-state usage.
+   * **Convertible RIs**: Change instance families, operating system, tenancy, and payment option as long as the exchange results in the creation of Reserved Instances of equal or greater value.
+   * **Scheduled RIs** These are available to launch within the time windows you reserve.
+This option allows you to match your capacity reservation to a predictable recurring schedule that only requires a fraction of a day, a week, or a month.